 The winter months have no usage, spring and fall have reduced usage and the flood season has reduced usage.
 Wave users travel for predictable waves in cold weather.

-There is heavy usage of the existing Kananaskis surf wave all winter even at night.
+There is heavy usage of the existing Kananaskis surf wave all year round.
 Bend, Oregon, with a similar river wave park has similar weather, and the park generated $4.8M in economic activity 1 year after opening.
 In the summer of 2017, the first full summer after opening, the Bend River Trail had 181,000 users.
 In all of 2017, the Bend River waves were estimated to have 17,000 to 33,000 visits and many times that the number of spectators.

 There is no competition outside of the coasts and the southern United States.
 The closest good waves are over 1,000 kilometers away on the Pacific ocean.